Cultivating higher profitable crop in Viet Nam

 The climate conditions in Vietnam are suitable for tobacco cultivation.

-The tobacco plant is in the same botanical family as tomatoes, potatoes, chilli and egg plants .
+The tobacco plant is in the same botanical family as tomatoes, potatoes, chili and egg plants.
 It integrates well into environmentally friendly crop rotations, benefitting subsequent crops like maize, rice etc.

-Normally, a tobacco crop takes 180 days to be harvested, and then arable cultivation of other crops such as maize, rice, sesame and sugar cane can take place.
-In Vietnam, there are three types of tobacco to be grown and cultivated, including flue cured virginia (FCV), air cured, and sun cured type; in which FCV accounts for 80%-90% of total production.
+In Vietnam, there are three types of tobacco to be grown and cultivated, including flue cured Virginia (FCV), air cured, and sun cured type; in which FCV accounts for 80%-90% of total production.
 The main areas of tobacco cultivation in Vietnam are Cao Bang, Lang Son, Bac Kan, Thai Nguyen in the North; Gia Lai, Dak Lak, Ninh Thuan in the Central; and Tay Ninh in the South.

 There are about 10,000 – 12,000 tobacco seeds per gram – it looks rather like powdery coffee.
 The seeds are so small that they have to be nurtured in specially protected seedbeds for 60 days before transplanting to the field.
 A couple of weeks after transplanting, soil is cultivated and built up high ridge along the row for protection and to let them develop a good root system.
-About two months after transplanting, the flowers and some of the upper leaves are ‘topped’ to concentrate growth in the remaining leaves.
+About two months after transplanting, the flowers and some of the upper leaf are ‘topped’ to concentrate growth in the remaining leaf.
 As the plants grow, the farmer provides appropriate nutrition and watches out for pests.